 Apart from the Buddhist and Vedic (Ayurvedic) influences on Thai Massage, we also see Chinese Taoist and Indian Tantric spiritual practices reflected in the art.
-This perhaps seems to be a contemporary development, but actually it has a long preceding history with important influences that have contributed to what traditional Thai Massage therapy is today.
+This seems perhaps a contemporary development, but actually it has a long preceding history with important influences that have contributed to what Traditional Thai Massage therapy is today.

 To understand the way Chinese Taoism and Indian Tantric ideas have influenced (and are still influencing) the practice of Thai Massage, I’ll first start with briefly explaining Taoism and Tantra.
 Yet, even if told briefly, it’s still a bit of a story, but without that I think it’s harder to grasp how Taoism and Tantrism intertwine with Thai Massage.

 Taoism (or Daoism) goes back to the 4th century BC and is both a philosophical and religious tradition of China that focuses on living in harmony with the Tao (or Dao), which means “The Way.”
 Tao is considered the source, pattern and substance of everything that exists, which has its parallel in Qi (or Prana), the Universal Life Force.

 Living the Tao is becoming one with the rhythms of the universe, living by action without intention (Wu Wei) in naturalness, simplicity, spontaneity, compassion, frugality, and humility.

 Taoism has had a deep influence on Chinese culture in general and Chinese self-care and healing practices in particular.
 For instance, Neidan Inner Alchemy, Chinese Astrology, Zen Buddhism, Chinese meditation techniques, many Chinese martial arts, Traditional Chinese Medicine (TCM), Feng Shui, and Qigong have been blended with Taoist ideas and practices throughout history.